sudgy/nintendo_translations/README.md

 just that ゛ and ゜ have a lot of extra space in most fonts).

 To not spoil the game, I'll just list all of the names that are three letters long in Japanese letters in this game, sorted alphabetically in English.
-You can use this list to answer any of the questions involving characters in the
-game:
+Look in the directory `girl_name_images` to get images showing you what to input for each character.
+Input the red letter, then the green letter, then the blue letter.
+A couple of the names use a letter more than once, and in those cases the single letter has multiple colors.
+You can also use this list if you want to see the names in Japanese:

 <details>
 <summary>List of character names</summary>